 Examples of Mayo Clinic's tradition of service to the military through research include:

 Vaccine Research Group and Program in Translational Immunovirology and Biodefense.
-Founded by Gregory A. Poland, M.D., of Mayo Clinic in Rochester, Minn., the Vaccine Research Group and Program in Translational Immunovirology and Biodefense teams have worked extensively with the Defense Health Board to advise the secretary of defense on all scientific and medical matters related to military readiness, particularly medical matters that had immobilized great armies throughout history.
+Founded by Gregory A. Poland, M.D., of Mayo Clinic in Rochester, Minn., the Vaccine Research Group and Program in Translational Immunovirology and Biodefense teams have worked extensively with medical matters related to military readiness.

 The work of Dr. Poland and his team includes: